J. M. Tate High School: Student organizations and athletics

 During the early days of Tate High, there was no football equipment, so the school's main sports were basketball and baseball.
 Tate's baseball team has won seven state championships since 1960.
 One of the school's most accomplished baseball players, Don Sutton, went on to major league fame with the Los Angeles Dodgers.

 The football team won the 4A state championship in 1980 under coach Carl Madison.

-The Tate softball team won the Florida Class 7A state championship in 2015 lead by pitcher Tori Perkins.
+The Tate softball team won the Florida Class 7A state championship in 2015 led by pitcher Tori Perkins.

+In 2024, the varsity cheer squad won the FHSAA state championships.

 Tate's marching band, the Showband of the South, won the first official Bands of America Grand National Championship, in 1980.
+The J.M.
+Tate Showband of the South has achieved straight superior ratings in their Marching Performance Assessments for 52 years, as of 2024.

 Tate is also known for its drumline which has competed in annual world championship competitions in Dayton, Ohio.
 The school's colorguard is known as the "Tate Chaparrals."
 In 1989, the colorguard competed in the WGI Scholastic World Class Competition, winning first place.

 The Tate High School FFA chapter was founded in 1929.
+Agricultural education continues to remain a focal point of the school, and is widely considered to be one of the highest performing FFA chapters in the Florida Panhandle.